Kirsten Haglund: Miss America role

+Vice Chairman of the Joint Chiefs of Staff Marine Gen. James E. Cartwright talks with Miss America 2008 Kirsten Haglund during the USO Annual Awards Dinner in Arlington, Va., March 25, 2008.

 During her first week as Miss America, Haglund appeared on Live with Regis and Kelly, ABC News Now, Inside Edition, and Fox and Friends.
 She spoke at Harvard University and for the National Press Club on her platform of "Eating Disorder Awareness," and lobbied with the Eating Disorders Coalition on Capitol Hill for Mental Health Parity, speaking at a congressional briefing on her own personal battle and recovery from anorexia nervosa.

 As part of her support of the Children's Miracle Network, the official platform of Miss America, Haglund served as National Goodwill Ambassador for the organization, visiting hospitals across the country, and supporting the organization's fundraising initiatives.
 She met with President Bush at the White House while participating in CMN's "Champions Across America" event.
 In the last week of her reign as Miss America, as a guest of the USO, she appeared in the Inaugural Parade for President Barack Obama, and attended the Commander in Chief Inaugural Ball.